 - Change your Input Volume, AKA how loud your microphone is

 - Change your Output Volume, AKA how loud your headphones are

 - Change the Quality setting if your internet is having trouble

-- Change Port which is only important if you have multiple devices
+- Change Port which important if you have multiple devices on the same network